bxparks/AceSegment/README.md

 compile-time.

 The `flush()` method sends the bit patterns to the MAX7219 controller using SPI.

+The `isFlushRequired()` can be used to optimize the call to `flush()` to only when it is necessary.
+This gives more CPU cycles to the microcontroller to do other things, but there is always the small risk of the LED display becoming out of sync with the internal state (e.g. if the module loses power or the SPI communication becomes corrupted).
+In simple applications, this optimization may not be needed.

 <a name="Max7219Module8"></a>
 #### MAX7219 Module with 8 Digits